docpad/docpad/README.md

 	- Combining DocPad's pre-precessor support and static site generation is amazing for developing thick client applications, as you can utilise the latest pre-precessors at any time, allowing you to focus on the problem, instead of how to implement the problem

+## What features does it support?

+- it's language agnostic, allowing you to write your documents in any language you wish, we already support over 10 languages (listed a few sections later)
+- it will watch your source files for changes, and ensure your website is up to date automatically
+- you'll get growl notifications every time we regenerate your website
+- you can mix and match renderers, allowing you to combine languages e.g. eco and markdown with `file.html.md.eco`
+- you can write both static and dynamic documents
+	- for static documents a static output file will be generated
+	- for dynamic documents they will be re-rendered on each request
+- it provides a liquid layout engine allowing you to wrap a document in an infinite amount of layouts
+- it provides an in-memory nosql database which you can query inside your documents or inside your app
+- you can use DocPad as a module inside a bigger application, allowing you to utilise DocPad's generation abilities but do the heavy lifting in your own application
+- it exposes the built-in [express.js](http://expressjs.com/) web server so you can extend it with your own routes and business logic
+- it runs great on Linux, OSX, and Windows, as well as Node.js 0.4 and 0.6
+- it provides automatic version checking letting you know when it's time to update
+- you can add new features to DocPad easily and simply with its powerful plugin infrastucture
+- it provides you with pre-made skeletons which can bootstrap your next project

 ## What languages does it support?

 ### Markups